LiibanM/NewtonIosSummerProject/README.md

 ### Step 2

-Once the pods have installed, open Xcode and click 'Open an existing project'.
-You will need to navigate into the project folder and select the file 'IosSummerProject.xcworkspace'.
+Once the pods have installed, open Xcode and click *Open an existing project*.
+You will need to navigate into the project folder and select the file *IosSummerProject.xcworkspace*.

 ### Step 3